Health and Safety

 In the event of inclement weather, at minimum St. Francis Catholic School will follow the same schedule as the Beaufort County Public Schools.
 Listen to local radio and TV stations for announcements about our school closings.

 In the event of an extreme emergency during the school day which causes the school to vacate the premises, we will release the students from the Hospital Commons.
 If possible, an email blast will be sent to parents telling of the emergency and the scheduled release of students.

 St. Francis by the Sea Parish and St. Francis Catholic School has instituted a Safe Environment Program to assure the safety of the children in our community.
 Employees of St. Francis by the Sea Church or School, volunteers in the church or school who have contact with or are around children and Extraordinary Ministers to the Sick must:

 - Successfully complete a background screening

-- Sign a volunteer/employee code of conduct
+- Sign a Ministerial Code of Conduct

 The Diocese of Charleston Sexual Misconduct abuse report form is located in the School Office.

 The Principal will approve all volunteers.
 Diocesan Policy mandates that all regularly scheduled volunteers must complete the Safe Haven webinar, pass the diocesan screenings, and read and sign the “Policy Concerning Allegations of Sexual Misconduct or Abuse of a Minor by Church Personnel” and “Code of Conduct.”

 Visitors to the school are required to report to the School Office.
 Parents and visitors will be required to sign in and wear a visitor nametag.
 This policy will be enforced to ensure the safety of our children and staff.